-While Colton Herta worked through rookie mistakes during the kickoff weekend of his first full NTT IndyCar Series season, Patricio O’Ward watched from the sidelines.
+While Colton Herta sped into his NTT IndyCar Series career on the streets of St. Petersburg, Patricio O’Ward watched from the sidelines.
 He was eager to arrive at Circuit of The Americas for the second round of 2019, where his partial-season campaign with Carlin would begin.

 These two were in a class of their own during a captivating 2018 Indy Lights season, developing a rivalry slated to earn attention in IndyCar.
 Herta’s co-entrant George Michael Steinbrenner IV partnered with Mike Harding and intended to field both Indy Lights graduates under Harding Steinbrenner Racing in 2019.
 That was before O’Ward, learning of financial difficulties for the team, asked to be released.